This summer, Active Thames and partners are inviting clubs to take part in a weekend of activity from their home venues across London, Kent and Essex.

 We know that many communities in London, Kent and Essex haven’t experienced the benefits of being active on our waterways, and we hope this festival can encourage people to explore and enjoy their local waterways.

-If your kayaking, canoeing, rowing, sailing, paddleboarding, swimming, walking, or running club would like to get involved with hosting a session(s), please register via email to [email protected] and we’ll be in touch to guide you through setting up your event.
+If your kayaking, canoeing, rowing, sailing, paddleboarding, swimming, walking, running (or other!) club would like to get involved with hosting a session(s), please register via email to [email protected] and we’ll be in touch to guide you through setting up your event.

-In Birmingham, this came to life through a weekend of watersports, including bell boating, kayaking, sailing, ergo rowing and powerboating.
+In Birmingham, this came to life in the summer of 2025 through a weekend of watersports, including bell boating, kayaking, sailing, ergo rowing and powerboating.
 Delivered across eight community hubs along the city’s canal network and Bartley Green Reservoir, and engaging over 1,020 participants from diverse backgrounds, the festival showed what’s possible when clubs, communities and partners come together with a shared purpose; breaking down barriers, opening up opportunities, and creating meaningful first experiences on the water for those who need it most.

 This spirit of collaboration didn’t just deliver activity, it helped tackle inequalities in sport, particularly for young people in underserved communities, while demonstrating how watersports can be a powerful “solution multiplier” for wider societal challenges.
 It stands as an inspiring example of what can be achieved through collective action.